clement-berard/node-red-dxp/README.md

 # Node-Red Developer eXPerience (node-red-dxp)

+Effortless Node Creation for Node-RED, really fast and easy.

+Build faster with modern tools and seamless workflows 🚀

 Welcome to **node-red-dxp**, a comprehensive library designed to simplify and accelerate the development of custom nodes for Node-RED. 🚀

 With **node-red-dxp**, you get everything you need to build, style, and document your nodes—all in one package!